DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     - *API_KEY_GENERATED* is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
     - *USER_EMAIL* is the email address associated with your IBMid.

+    > Note:
-    > Note: The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
+    > 1. The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the *docker-username* to **cp** to use an entitlement key as *docker-password*.

-3. Make a note of the secret name so that you can set it for the **image.pullSecrets** parameter when you run a helm install of your containers.
-The **image.repository** parameter is later set to *cp.icr.io/cp/cp4a/odm*.
+    > 2. The `ibm-entitlement-key` secret name will be used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
+The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

 ### Create secrets to configure ODM with Keycloak